iletavcioski/Competitive-Programming-Olympiad/README.md

-# Competitive Programming
-# Solutions of olympiads in Informatics
+# Solutions of Olympiads in Informatics